Macworld/iWorld: 1987

 The 1987 Boston Macworld Expo was held on August 11–13.
 The most significant product introduction at the show was Bill Atkinson's HyperCard.
 More than 3,000 copies of the software were handed out.
 MultiFinder, Apple File Exchange, the ImageWriter LQ, EtherTalk, AppleShare PC and the AppleFax Modem were among Apple's product announcements.
 Promoters estimated 40,000 people attended the show.
 MacUser's review of the show concluded positively, saying that it was "revealing, exhilarating, and disappointing.
 While the Mac is clearly becoming the business machine of choice through much of corporate America, the show didn't have the sterile atmosphere that pure business trade shows have.
 Most of the time it was plain outright exciting.
 And the promise of the future that was always in the air was wholly positive."

 1988

 The San Francisco Macworld was attended by 45,000 people and had 400 exhibits; Apple's primary announcement for this show was a new family of LaserWriter printers.
+Later that year, the Boston MacWorld Expo was held at the Boston World Trade Center, hosting approximately 40,000 people from August 11th through the 13th of that year, with approximately 350 companies presenting across some 1,200 booths.